huggingface/hub-docs/docs/hub/webhooks.md

 ![Settings of an individual webhook](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/webhook-settings.png)

 Webhooks can watch for repos updates, Pull requests, discussions, and new comments.
-If you need to host your webhook, it's of course possible to use a Space to host it.
+It's even possible to create a Space to react to your webhooks!

 <!-- Todo: add a link to a guide with a real example -->